nQuery512/metaplex-goodpick/CLI.md

 you'll need to change the following commands

-First, let's upload our file, be carefull, this is the part that cost you money, The program do a SOL swap
+First, let's upload our file, be carefull, this is the part that cost you money, The program do a SOL swap to AR which is the currency of the Arweave blockchain to be able to upload your files to the Arweave FS
+Then it sends your file.

+Since the upload coast is based on the size of your files, you should optimize the size of your files.

 After uploaded correctly, your upload should look like this on [arweave](https://jw4aqnpgl6gt3ma7dnfmhrbz62knne7uoly3ypxwkfejnlkf27ia.arweave.net/TbgINeZfjT2wHxtKw8Q59pTWk_Ry8bw-9lFIlq1F19A/)